Star Citizen: The ultimate mining guide (3.8)

 Which spaceships can be used for mining in Star Citizen?

-- In Star Citizen Update 3.7, large resource deposits can only be mined with the MISC Prospector.
+- In Star Citizen Update 3.8, large resource deposits can be mined with the MISC Prospector and the Argo MOLE.

 Mining ship for one player: MISC Prospector

-At the moment only the MISC Prospector can mine resource-rich rocks.
-It is a one-seater mining ship.
+The MISC Prospector is a one-seater mining ship.
 You find all information about the MISC Prospector in the linked article.

 Mining ship for three players: ARGO Mole

-The ARGO Mole has been announced for update 3.8.
-It is a multi-crew mining ship operated by three crew members with three independent mining turrets.
-With 64 SCU it also has twice the loading capacity of a Prospector.
+The ARGO Mole is a multi-crew mining ship operated by three crew members with three independent mining turrets.
+With 69 SCU it also has more than twice the loading capacity of a Prospector.

 Mining platform for four to seven players: Orion